-What disasters should homeowners and renters prepare for?
+What disasters can homeowners and renters prepare for?

 If you have lived in the same area for a while, you probably know which natural disasters are possible and which are unlikely.
-If you are new to the area, you should learn about local weather patterns, geographic hazards, and possible risks.
-Without regard to geography, natural disasters include:
+If you are new to the area, you should learn about local weather patterns, geographic hazards, and possible risks associated with them.
+Natural disasters include, but are not limited to:

 - Severe thunderstorms and tornadoes.